Where to See Big Cats in the Wild

 Although similar in appearance to leopards, jaguars are slightly larger and significantly stockier than their Asian and African cousins.
 They’re also the only living Panthera species native to the Americas (the puma, of course, being the only species within the entire Puma genus).
 While once prevalent from as far south as the scrub grasslands of Argentina and north up to Arizona’s Grand Canyon, their population has decreased by 25 percent in just over two decades.
 Deforestation and illegal logging have played a big part in their drastically reduced numbers, limiting the land jaguars now have available to them for hunting and mating.
 Today, jaguars occupy less than half of their historical range, roaming only as far north as Mexico’s Sonora state and occasionally crossing the border into Arizona.

-Today, jaguars occupy a variety of habitats, including dry grasslands and open country, throughout South and Central America.
+Today, jaguars occupy various habitats, including dry grasslands and open country, throughout South and Central America.
 More than half of their population resides within the Amazon rain forest and the UNESCO-listed Pantanal, a more than 70,000-square-mile tropical wetland, both of which are largely within Brazil.

 Jaguars are so elusive that tracking their actual numbers has been difficult, with estimates ranging from 15,000 to 64,000 of these big cats remaining in the wild.